Unusually this is not an accessibility post, it is a home cinema/TV thing. If you have a good OLED TV and surround-sound system, this may be relevant.

 With my setup the best quality audio and video is, in order of apparent quality:

-- A video played from Apple TV that has Dolby Vision and Dolby Atmos
+- A video played from Apple TV / NVidia Shield that has Dolby Vision and Dolby Atmos;

-- A digital copy of a Blu-ray played from the Xbox.
+- A digital copy of a modern Blu-ray played from the Xbox / NVidia Shield / Apple TV;

 It is interesting comparing the Xbox and Apple TV.
 With the Apple TV there is a harsh line between Atmos and Stereo on the Sonos.
 If the video is not encoded with Atmos it is just stereo.
-Series 1 of the Mandalorian on Disney+ was stereo, Series 2 was Atmos, and I could tell.
-(It has changed since season 2 came out, both are Atmos through Apple TV now).
+You can fiddle with the settings to pass-through the audio and get 5.1 surround, however, I found that killed off Atmos for a lot of content.

-However, the Xbox (with the Dobly app) will always trigger the Atmos setting on the Sonos Arc.
-A non-Atmos source isn’t as good, but it is better than the Apple TV non-Atmos sources, it has the ‘presence’.
-For some reason Netflix provides the high-quality audio when going through the Xbox, but not with the Apple TV or the TV’s built-in app (it might be my account type, others haven’t had this issue).
+However, the Xbox (with the Dolby app) will always trigger the Atmos setting on the Sonos Arc.
+A non-Atmos source isn’t as good, but it is better than the Apple TV non-Atmos sources, it usually comes through as surround-sound.
+For some reason Netflix provides the high-quality audio when going through the Xbox, but not with the Apple TV.

-If you want the best audio for a ripped Blu-ray on your Sonos Arc, I’d recommend these settings for Handbrake:
+If you want the best audio for a ripped Blu-ray on your Sonos Arc, I’d recommend these settings for Handbrake depending on the source: